About Fair Wear

 Cross icon

-• These phone lines are available for workers to safely voice their concerns and complaints.
-They help Fair Wear member brands identify problems and act as living record of what they are doing to address them.
-This way, brands and suppliers both are held accountable for what’s happening on the factory floor.
-Often our local teams play a big role in researching the complaint and finding solutions.
+• Members also have access to Fair Wear’s Grievance Mechanism, which they can implement in their supply chains to facilitate access to remedy.
+The mechanism gives workers a direct line to Fair Wear, allowing them to safely and anonymously voice their concerns and complaints.
+This helps Fair Wear member brands identify problems in their supply chains and serves as a living record of the actions they take to address them.
+In this way, both brands and suppliers are held accountable for what happens on the factory floor.
+Our local teams investigate all complaints and play a key role in remediation.